rkdhanda/PulseEffects-Preset/README.md

 Preset Deatils:

-1. Tight Base with vocals clarity - This preset focuses on enriching the base out of audio without compromising on clarity of vocals.
+1. Tight Bass with vocals clarity - This preset focuses on enriching the base out of audio without compromising on clarity of vocals.

 ## Installation